Last updated on December 19, 2020 at 19:49

 Progestins, together with an oestrogen, is used in substitution therapy in hypogonadism and postmenopausal replacement therapy.

 Progestins with or without an oestrogen is used as hormonal contraception, in menstruation bleeding disorders and in endometriosis.

 Progestins without an oestrogen is used to treat early puberty in girls, metastatic oestrogen-dependent breast and endometrial cancer and to prevent preterm birth.

 Mechanism of action:

-Progestins (like progesterone) inhibits the oestrogen receptor, thereby causing an anti-oestrogen effect.
 Like all steroid hormones progestins act by binding to an intracellular receptor called progesterone receptor (PR).
 Binding to this receptor alters gene expression.
+Progestins (like progesterone) decrease the expression of the oestrogen receptor, thereby causing an anti-oestrogen effect.

 Progesterone is available as a tablet, i.m. injection, intravaginal preparations and in intrauterine devices.
 Progestins are available as tablets, i.m. injections or intravaginal preparations.

 Progesterone itself has almost 0% oral bioavailability due to significant first-pass metabolism, but advanced formulations exist that increase the oral bioavailability.
 Progestins have longer half-lives and higher oral bioavailability.

 Some progestins have weak androgenic effects, potentially causing oedema, acne and dyslipidaemia.
 Other side effects include headache, breast swelling and tenderness, depression and abnormal uterine bleeding.